 Non-credit-bearing internships, including the CEO program in London, Hong Kong, Singapore, Shanghai, Beijing, and Amman, are coordinated by the Center for Career Education.
 Please visit the Center’s website for more information.

-Research and Conservation (CERC) provides opportunities for engineering students in Brazil, Puerto Rico, the Dominican Republic, and Jordan.
+In addition, the Summer Ecosystem Experiences for Undergraduates (SEE-U) through the Center for Environmental Research and Conservation (CERC) provides opportunities for engineering students in Brazil, Puerto Rico, the Dominican Republic, and Jordan.
 Other internship options may be possible through Columbia Engineering international partner institutions.